dwright20/go-crud-aws/README.md

 ### Credentials DB
 - Database for sign-in credentials
 - Runs on PostgreSQL
+### Back-up Gateway
+- AWS API Gateway
+- Proxies all requests to appropriate Lambda function
+- If request comes from Web Server, can directly call CRUD functions if needed
+### App Functions
+- Same functionality as App Server
+- Runs on Go
+### CRUD Functions
+- Same functionality as CRUD Server
+- Runs on GO
 ### Results DB
 - Database for game results
 - Individual table for each game